MED3000 is a topical gel applied directly to the head (glans) of the penis for the treatment of male erectile dysfunction ("ED").

 A well-known US prescription oral medication was included in a comparator arm for informational purposes only, to assess relative safety, speed of onset and overall efficacy.
 This enabled the FDA to determine the relative benefit/risk ratio of MED3000 versus a commercially available prescription comparator product.

-FM71 results were highly positive, meeting all primary and secondary endpoints, were in-line with data generated in the previous Phase 3 clinical study (“FM57”) and are broadly comparable with results from a recent “real world”, home user study conducted by our commercial partner, enabling FDA submission of MED3000 as De Novo Medical Device in October 2022.
+FM71 results were highly positive, meeting all primary and secondary endpoints, were in-line with data generated in the previous Phase 3 clinical study (“FM57”) and are broadly comparable with results from a recent “real world”, home user study conducted by our commercial partner, enabling FDA submission of MED3000 as De Novo Medical Device in October 2022 with FDA granting marketing authorisation in June 2023.

 Data demonstrates that MED3000 presents an effective clinically proven treatment for erectile dysfunction with a rapid speed of onset and a favourable benefit versus risk profile ideally suited for over the counter classification.

-It is expected to provide an alternative to existing ED treatments, that require a doctor’s prescription, and for those ED sufferers seeking fewer systemic side-effects, and a spontaneous intercourse experience.
+It will provide an alternative to existing ED treatments, that require a doctor’s prescription, and for those ED sufferers seeking fewer systemic side-effects, and a spontaneous intercourse experience.
 It also provides an important treatment option for those ED sufferers who are currently precluded from using current prescription treatments such as men taking nitrate medication.

 David Ralph et al “MED3000, a clinically proven, fast-acting topical product for Erectile Dysfunction with the prospect of being the first globally available OTC treatment for ED” (MED3000 is the codename used when Eroxon® was in the research stage).